Paulsgrave Williams: History

-They took several more ships together in the coming months before Levasseur went his own way.
+They took several more ships together in the coming months, meeting former pirate John Ham to sell off some captured goods, before Levasseur went his own way.
 In February 1717 they spotted the slave ship Whydah Gally (occasionally Ouidah, Wedaw, Whido, etc.); they pursued it for three days before it surrendered.
 Bellamy transferred to the Whydah, giving its captain the Sultana in exchange.
 Now with one of the largest and best-armed ships on their side of the Atlantic, Williams and Bellamy sailed northward, pillaging ships up the American east coast.
 Separated by fog and storms off Virginia, they soon met up again and sailed toward Rhode Island.
 Bellamy granted the captured ship Anne Galley to his quartermaster Richard Noland.
 They agreed to meet off the coast of Maine; Bellamy took the Whydah back toward Cape Cod with Noland while Williams put in at Block Island in mid-April to visit relatives.

 While waiting off Maine in May 1717 Williams learned that the Whydah and one of Bellamy's prize ships had been caught in a terrible storm that April and were wrecked on the coast with almost all hands lost, including Samuel Bellamy.
 Williams may have visited the site of the wreck before sailing back south to New Providence.
 Williams had a number of sailors on board whom he'd forced into piracy, including his carpenter; on the way south he had to put down a mutiny among his crew when a number of them (led by the forced sailors) rebelled.
 He arrived in the Bahamas at almost the same time as Noland, who had survived the storm that claimed Whydah.
 He sold the worn-out Marianne and along with Hornigold and many others, accepted the pardon offered by King George to all pirates who surrendered by September 1718.

 Williams was soon back at sea, serving first under William Moody and then as quartermaster under his old accomplice Olivier Levasseur in 1720 off the coast of Africa.
 He was said to be unhappy no longer being in command, and sailors were advised to continue calling him “Captain” to get on his good side.
-By 1723 he had retired from piracy, settling down with a new wife to start a family again.
-He died peacefully years later.
+Some sources claim that Williams retired from piracy in 1723 to settle down with a new wife and family, dying peacefully sometime in 1723 or after, though this is not attested in period sources.